claudiorivera/scavenger-hunt/README.md

 # TODO

+- Fix clearing current item when clicking on "find more"
+- Fix collecting the last uncollected item (ie. add conditional checks)
-- Figure out why we're still getting 413 errors - https://vercel.com/knowledge/how-to-bypass-vercel-5mb-body-size-limit-serverless-functions
+- Figure out why we're still getting 413 errors - https://vercel.com/knowledge/how-to-bypass-vercel-5mb-body-size-limit-serverless-functions - Upload directly to Cloudinary before calling our API
 - Toasts for successfully adding items on admin portal, instead of the temporary alert()
 - Make a reusable component to use for displaying lists of users or items (ie. photo/name/action)
 - Collect page should have a container for the item description that is a fixed size, so that the action buttons below it will stay in place, or use flexbox and justify flex-end on the buttons